openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

 The `host.v1` configuration type defines how edge routers or tunnelers can make outgoing connections for associated services.
 The config type also allows specifying health checks for the service.
-An endpoint in a `host. v1` config can be specified explicitly or can be configured to use information passed through from a tunneler intercepting traffic, allowing it to forward traffic.
+An endpoint in a `host.v1` config can be specified explicitly or can be configured to use information passed through from a tunneler intercepting traffic, allowing it to forward traffic.

-The `host. v1` type only allows defining a single host endpoint.
-If multiple endpoints are required, use the [`host. v2`](./host.v2.md) config type instead.
+The `host.v1` type only allows defining a single host endpoint.
+If multiple endpoints are required, use the [`host.v2`](./host.v2.md) config type instead.

 ## Endpoint Configuration